MicrosoftDocs/well-architected/well-architected/cost/checklist.md

 ## Provisioning

-- Use Hybrid Use Benefit where possible on VM images Windows Server and/or SQL Server software.
+- Use Hybrid Benefit where possible on VM images Windows Server and/or SQL Server software.

 - Provision resources starting on the smaller tier and scale up/out as needed.
 For example, start with a smaller managed disk and scale up as needed.
 Some resources, such as managed disks or ExpressRoute circuits charge for allocated capacity and not consumption.
 Resources in Azure generally allow for scaling up/out with little to no downtime.
 Scaling down or in may involve downtime or redeployment.